gustavovargas/example_shiny_docker/README.md

 To check if all is correct, try `sudo docker run hello-world`.

-Now, just clone this repository and use the commands from the first part of the readme.
+Now, just clone this repository (or the repository that you have developed) and use the commands from the first part of the readme.

 ```
 git clone https://github.com/gustavovargas/example_shiny_docker.git